xl0/lovely-docs/doc_db/sveltejs-sveltekit/getting-started/web-standards/digest.md

-SvelteKit builds on standard Web APIs available in modern browsers and non-browser environments like Cloudflare Workers, Deno, and Vercel Functions.
-Polyfills are provided during development and in Node-based adapters.
+SvelteKit builds on standard Web APIs available in modern browsers and environments like Cloudflare Workers, Deno, and Vercel Functions.
+Node-based adapters provide polyfills where necessary.

-**Fetch APIs**: The `fetch` function is available in hooks, server routes, and the browser.
+**Fetch APIs**: `fetch` is available in hooks, server routes, and the browser.
 A special version in `load` functions, server hooks, and API routes allows invoking endpoints directly during server-side rendering without HTTP calls while preserving credentials.
-Server-side `fetch` outside `load` requires explicit `cookie` and/or `authorization` headers.
-Relative requests are supported in these special contexts.
+Relative requests are supported server-side.

 **Request**: Accessible as `event.request` in hooks and server routes.
-Provides methods like `request.json()` and `request.formData()` for extracting posted data.
+Provides methods like `request.json()` and `request.formData()` for reading posted data.

 **Response**: Returned from `await fetch(...)` and handlers in `+server.js` files.
 A SvelteKit app fundamentally transforms a `Request` into a `Response`.